Howard C. Nielson Jr.: Federal judicial service

-On September 28, 2017, President Donald Trump nominated Nielson to serve as a United States District Judge of the United States District Court for the District of Utah, to the seat vacated by Judge Ted Stewart, who assumed senior status on September 1, 2014.
+On September 28, 2017, President Donald Trump nominated Nielson to serve as a United States district judge of the United States District Court for the District of Utah, to the seat vacated by Judge Ted Stewart, who assumed senior status on September 1, 2014.
 A hearing on his nomination before the Senate Judiciary Committee was held on January 10, 2018.
-On February 8, the Judiciary Committee voted for Nielson by an 11–10 vote.
+On February 8, 2018, Nielson’s nomination was reported out of committee by an 11–10 vote.
 Democrats on the committee opposed Nielson over his role in defending California's Proposition 8 and his role in reviewing two torture memos in 2004 and 2006 when he was serving as a deputy assistant general at the Office of Legal Counsel for the Justice Department.
 On March 6, 2018, Illinois Senator Tammy Duckworth put a hold on his nomination.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Nielson for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
 On May 21, 2019, the Senate invoked cloture on his nomination by a 52–47 vote.
 On May 22, 2019, his nomination was confirmed by a 51–47 vote, with Susan Collins voting against his nomination.
 He received his judicial commission on June 12, 2019.